-Why?
-Private equity has $2.5T in cash to buy companies and provide credit as recently cited in the Financial Times.
+Private equity has $1.5T in cash to buy companies and provide credit as recently cited in CNBC.
 They are looking for good assets to buy and this includes companies with a balance sheet that might be challenged in the short term.
 Private equity firms are also juggling the opportunities they see in credits/loans coming to market that are discounted to the original price, possibly on assets they have seen before.
 And, PE firms are rapidly assessing their own portfolio companies that may need new equity or where they can buy discounted debt on companies they already own.
 So yes, PE has a lot of dry powder, but you will have to break through the noise to get them focused on your deal.

 If you want to get sufficient attention to get serious bidders and either a reasonable price or better chance of closing in today’s market, you will need the following:

 You, the seller or company raising capital, need the facts to show potential investors that they can “invest now or wish you did.”